antonio-morales/Fuzzing101/Exercise 7/Readme.md

 ### Fuzzing harness

 If you try to fuzz directly the ``vlc-static`` binary you'll see that AFL only gets a few executions per second.
 This is because VLC startup is very time-consuming.

-That's why I recommend you create a custom fuzzing harness for fuzzing VLC.
+That's why I recommend you create a **custom fuzzing harness** for fuzzing VLC.

-Since the bug exists in the ASF demuxing, I call to the ``vlc_demux_process_memory``

 I chose to modify the ``./test/vlc-demux-run.c`` file to include my fuzzing harness.
 In this way, you can compile the harness just by doing: